Altermagnetism: an unconventional spin-ordered phase of matter

-However, two possibilities were identified that could enable the phase transition from a Fermi liquid into a $l=1$ electronic nematic liquid-crystal phase without or with spin ordering.
-One is a generic form of the order parameter which does not correspond to the charge or spin current\cite{Wu2018}.
+However, two possibilities were identified that could enable the ordering phase transitions by the charge or spin-channel $l=1$ Pomeranchuk instabilities.
+One is a generic form of the $l=1$ order parameter which does not correspond to the charge or spin current\cite{Wu2018}.
 The other one follows from the observation that even in the cases where the static susceptibility is non-diverging for the charge or spin-current order parameter, the instability of the Fermi-liquid ground state can still be signalled by the dynamic susceptibility\cite{Klein2019}.
-The conclusion thus is that even within the framework of the Fermi-liquid instabilities, the parity-breaking p-wave magnetic phases are not formally excluded.
-Real physical realizations of such phases have, however, remained elusive.
+In conclusion, present theories do not exclude the ordered $l=1$ phases, even within the framework of the momentum-space Fermi-liquid instabilities.
+Their real physical realizations have, however, remained elusive.